accessibilitysupported/a11ysupport.io/documentation/architecture.md

     * Extended combinations include any combination of AT/browser that might exist on a given OS.
 * Only assertions where `assertion.type === "MUST"` contribute to `core` support.
 * Support values are defined in an `output.result` by a contributor (either by editing the JSON directly or by filling out a form in the front end).
 Possible values of `output.result` include `pass`, `fail`, or `partial`.
-* `output.result` indicates the result of an assertion of a specific test applied to a specific input command for a specific AT/browser combination.
+* `output.result` indicates the result of an assertion of a specific feature applied to a specific test, applied to a specific input command for a specific AT/browser combination.
 It is the most specific result in the project.
 For example, the following might reference the result of a test against NVDA/Firefox: `test.assertions[0].results.nvda.browsers.firefox.output[0].result`
 * A single AT/browser combination can have many output results.
 * During the build process, output results are bubbled to:
     * The browser object `test.assertions[0].results.nvda.browsers.firefox.support`.
 Values are mapped to one of `y` (support='yes'), `n` (support='no'), or `p` (support='partial').